 Steven Kelly, MetaCase CTO

 Dr. Steven Kelly is the CTO of MetaCase and co-founder of the DSM Forum.
-He has over fifteen years of experience of consulting and building tools for Domain-Specific Modeling.
+He has over twenty years of experience of consulting and building tools for Domain-Specific Modeling.

 As architect and lead developer of MetaEdit+, MetaCase's domain-specific modeling tool, he has seen it win or be a finalist in awards from SD Times, Byte, the Innosuomi prize for innovation awarded by the Finnish President, Net.Object Days, and the Software Development Jolt Productivity awards.
 Ever present on the program committee of the OOPSLA workshops on Domain-Specific Modeling, he co-organized the first workshop in 2001.
 He is author of a book and over 50 articles, most recently in journals such as IEEE Software, Dr. Dobb's and OBJEKTspektrum.
 Steven is a member of IASA and on the editorial board for the Journal of Database Management, and regularly speaks at events such as OOPSLA, Software Architect, and Code Generation.